matrix-org/matrix-spec-proposals/supporting-docs/howtos/client-server-migrating-from-v1.rst

    only contains keys that have changed since the basis given in the ``since`` parameter, rather than containing a full set values.

- * In ``/initialSync`` if the requested range contains more events than the ``limit`` parameter allows, then events from the start of this range were returned and the client must perform another fetch to incrementally obtain more of them.
-In the ``/sync`` API the result always contains the end of the requested range (i.e. the most recent events); possibly creating a gap.
+ * In ``/events`` if more events occurred since the ``since`` token than the ``limit`` parameter allowed, then events from the start of this range were returned and the client must perform another fetch to incrementally obtain more of them.
+In the ``/sync`` API the result always contains up to the most recent event; creating a gap if this would be more events than the requested limit.
 If this occurs then the client can use the ``prev_batch`` token as a reference to obtaining more.

 There is no direct replacement for the per-room ``/rooms/:roomId/initialSync`` endpoint, but the behaviour can be recreated by applying an ad-hoc filter using